augustus-rex/augustus-rex.github.io/_drafts/the-divine-names.md

 > cloud, archetypal stone, and rock, that he is all, that he is
 > no thing. (s.
 55-56).

-Gud är således namnlös då inga av de namn vi kan ge honom gör honom rätta, samtidigt som han har alla tänkbara namn då han är upphov till allt och finns i allt.
+Gud är namnlös då inga av de namn vi ger honom gör honom rätta, samtidigt har han alla tänkbara namn då han är upphov till allt och finns i allt.

 > And so it is as Cause of all and transcending all he is rightly
 > nameless and has the name of everything that is. (s.
 56).

 ## Mönster